Area Forecast Discussion

 National Weather Service Raleigh NC

-A deep ridge of high pressure will extend across the region through
+Arctic high pressure will build across the area through Saturday.
+A

 .NEAR TERM /THROUGH TONIGHT/...

 Forecast is in good shape.
 A large area of arctic high pressure